Growing Your Business

 When an industry is particularly competitive, marketing creativity becomes even more crucial.
 Brooke Wilson, who owns and operates seven franchises of the moving company Two Men and a Truck, decided that the way to stand out would be to show the hearts behind the moving muscle.

 Last year, she undertook the Movers for Mutts initiative, a month-long charitable campaign that directed funds to a local animal shelter.
 Most of the company's social media and public relations efforts for the month went into the donation drive, including contests that rewarded donors with sports tickets.
-"A targeted and consistent social medial effort was a driving factor that extended the reach and impact of our efforts," Wilson says.
+"A targeted and consistent social media effort was a driving factor that extended the reach and impact of our efforts," Wilson says.

 The company received significant media attention, saw a surge in new business and established valuable partnerships with corporate donors.
 "The key is to choose a cause that resonates with you personally," Wilson says.
 "If you truly care about what you're doing, your efforts will resonate with others and they'll join in."